frontierhq/sheriff-apply-action/README.rst

 Sheriff Apply action
 ~~~~~~~~~~~~~~~~~~~~~~

-This task runs the plan action of Sheriff CLI on the agent.
+This task runs the apply action of Sheriff CLI on the agent.
 The ``configDir`` will point to
 the location of the configuration files.
 Mode describes whether Sheriff will perform the actions
 on ``groups`` or ``resources``.
 The ``subscriptionId`` is the Azure subscription ID.